How to become a baby photographer

 Baby photographers who work as part of a photography company will be paid a standard salary, though often they will have to start their career here as a trainee or assistant on a low salary.
 Entry-level salaries can vary from minimum wage to around £20,000, and if you are a newcomer to photography, you will likely have to prove your skills before you can specialise or move up the pay scale.
 Independent photographers are paid per client and can supplement their income with a sideline of teaching, training or selling prints of photography created in their free time.

 Pricing your services as a freelancer should reflect your experience, novices should keep their prices within a sensible range while those who have greater experience, a strong portfolio and a large base of happy customers can afford to charge more.
 You will also have the option to decide whether to charge by the hour, by image or by an overall fee.
+You’ll be able to generate additional income by selling baby photos in different formats that can be displayed on personal gifts such as keyrings.
+These are ideal for parents to share with family members and friends.

 How to become a baby photographer